Area De Un Circulo Diametro

 Q3: How accurate does my answer need to be?

 A3: The required accuracy depends on the application.
-For most everyday calculations, using π ≈ 3.14 is sufficient.
+Practically speaking, for most everyday calculations, using π ≈ 3.
+14 is sufficient.
 For engineering or scientific applications requiring higher precision, you might use a more accurate approximation of pi or a calculator's built-in value.

 Q4: Are there any online calculators or tools available to help with these calculations?